timdolenko/ci-introduction/README.md

 `setup-xcode@v1` - install xcode

-`ruby/setup-ruby@v1` - install ruby - we will need it later
+`ruby/setup-ruby@v1` - install ruby - we will need it later.

+Please add `.ruby-version` file to the root with the following contents: `2.7.2`

+`gem install bundler` and `bundle install` are needed to install [Bundler](https://bundler.io/), that's needed to manage ruby dependencies (kind of like SPM) and install all the gems (kind of like packages) that include fastlane.
+We will define the `Gemfile` later.
+But esentially all this installs `fastlane`.

 `actions/cache@v2` - we want to cache SPM modules to not refetch them again and again.